Research in the Law and Legal Studies discipline at Deakin

 In the spirit of the early Universities (Bologna, Salerno, Oxford, Padova and others), the Deakin School of Law considers itself a community of teachers and scholars (universitas magistrorum et scholarium).

-As of as of October 2012, the Law School community comprises of some 49 academics; 23 of whom hold doctoral degrees, with 14 undertaking PhD candidatures at Deakin or at another University.
-20 HRD candidates are presently enrolled (or in the process of enrolling) in the Law School.
+As of as of May 2014, the Law School community comprises of some 49 academics; 21 of whom hold doctoral degrees, with 14 undertaking PhD candidatures at Deakin or at another University.
+20 HDR candidates are presently enrolled (or in the process of enrolling) in the Law School.

 While pedagogy in its most up-to-date theoretical and technical (audio-visual, cloud-based education) manifestations underpins our teaching, we foster intellectual curiosity (regular research seminars) and excellence in academic scholarship (high quality publications).